vanishedbydefa/SystemFlooder/config.md

 ### file_names
 Specify a list of strings that are randomly used as filenames for the media that floods the system.

+### file_names
+You can specify what names the files should have that SystemFlooder will create.
+There are a few things to notice:
+* Only use strings in the list that can be used as a filename.
+Allowed characters are a-z, A-Z, 0-9,-,-, and a few more.
+Don't use very special characters.
+* Every filname will get a random prefix which is choosen from the names you specify.
+  * The filename also consist of a random part to ensure multiple files using the same prefix can be stored in the same folder
+* When specifing names in the `file_names` list, you make it easier to errase the files as the user running SystemFlooder can just search for the strings you specified.
+  * If you want to make it harder to get rid of the files, you can leave the `file_names` empty.
+Every file will than have a uniqe name and can't be easily be found by searching for the prefixes.